-- F. In the event that the Member does not agree with the instructions given by the Executive Director to the appointed labour/legal representative, the Member may, at his or her own expense, obtain independent legal advice and/or retain his or her own legal counsel to continue the representation of the Member in the matter. - G. In the event that the Member retains his/her own legal representative for the matter subject to legal representation under this Policy, the Union's labour/legal representation under this Policy shall end.
+- F. In the event that the Member does not agree with the instructions given by the Executive Director to the appointed labour/legal representative, the Member may, at the Member's own expense, obtain independent legal advice and/or retain their own legal counsel to continue the representation of the Member in the matter. - G. In the event that the Member retains their own legal representative for the matter subject to legal representation under this Policy, the Union's labour/legal representation under this Policy shall end.
 The file concerning the matter subject to labour/legal representation under this Policy will be closed and, upon written request by the Member, forwarded to the Member's new legal representative.